AviatrixSystems/avxlabs-docs/docs/ace-pro/_sources/docs/lab3.md

 ![lab3-cpnew](images/lab3-cpnew.png)
 _Figure 85: Logical View with the connection policy_

-Retest the connectivity; now you will have end-to-end connectivity across a multicloud environment.
+Retest the connectivity; now you will have end-to-end connectivity across the multicloud environment.

 **AWS**: